WallyS02/The-Plug/aws/architecture/README.md

 ### ALB
 Application Load Balancer will be used to distribute traffic to ECS containers in Auto Scaling EC2 group.
 ### CloudWatch
-CloudWatch monitors and observes all services with defined up to 10 alarms when something goes wrong.
+CloudWatch monitors and observes all necessary services with defined 10 alarms (for ASG, ECS, RDS, Elasticache, CloudFront and log storage size exceeding) when something goes wrong.
+Alarms evoke SNS send email action or ASG scaling actions.
+Logs from ECS, RDS and CloudFront are collected with Log Groups.
+### SNS
+SNS serves as an alarm topic for CloudWatch alarms and sends email notifications when CloudWatch alarm is raised up.
 ### Auto Scaling
 Backend Free-Tiered EC2 servers will be used for running application containers with ECS.\
 They will be auto-scaled from 1 to 2 instances based on CPU/memory usage or failure of a master instance.
 Auto scaling will be distributed between 2 AZs.